This is a list of courses with the subject code EDTL. For more information, see Teaching and Learning (College of

 Foundational knowledge in basic principles and philosophical assumptions of behavior analysis, behavioral terminologies, verbal operants, and measurement concepts; explicitly links theory of behavior to practical application (e.g., special education); one of seven courses needed to qualify for the Board Certified Behavior Analyst (BCBA) exam.
 Corequisites: EDTL:7953.

 EDTL:5962 Function of Behaviors and Interventions 4 s.h.

 Functional assessment/analysis and interventions designed to change behaviors; describing and implementing components of functional behavioral assessment; using results of a functional assessment to develop a program to teach appropriate behavior and/or decrease inappropriate behaviors; development of an instructional program to teach desired behaviors; third in a four-course sequence to prepare Chinese-speaking students to sit for the Board Certified Assistant Behavior Analyst (BCaBA) certification exam sponsored by the Behavior Analyst Certification Board (BACB).
 Prerequisites: EDTL:5961 and EDTL:7953.

-EDTL:5963 Ethics and Professional Conduct of Behavior Analysts 3 s.h.
+EDTL:5963 Ethics and Professional Conduct for Behavior Analysts and Psychologists 3 s.h.